HChoiLab/RetrogradeNetworkAnalysis/README.md

 - Centrality generating code using whole brain CCF-normalized connectivity matrices.
 Use this code to create correlation plots between centrality and hierarchy scores of brain areas, along with their corresponding Excel files.
 - Input files:
 - - `combined_ipsi_VN.xlsx`
-  - `ipsi_C57_antero_VN.xlsx`
+  - `antero_ipsi_VN.xlsx`
   - `retro_ipsi_VN.xlsx`
 - Output files:
 - - `antero_inward_centrality.xlsx` includes centrality and hierarchy scores for all areas in the hierarchy.
-Centrality scores are found using the anterograde connectivity matrix with "inward distance" as the measure of distance between two areas.
+Centrality scores are found using the anterograde connectivity matrix with "inward distance" as the measure of distance between two areas. `antero_inward_centrality.png` is the plot corresponding to this Excel file.
-  - `retro_outward_centrality.xlsx` uses the retrograde connectivity matrix and "outward distance" to compute centrality scores of all areas in the hierarchy.
+  - `retro_outward_centrality.xlsx` uses the retrograde connectivity matrix and "outward distance" to compute centrality scores of all areas in the hierarchy. `retro_outward_centrality.png` is its corresponding correlation plot.
-  - `averaged_centrality.xlsx` averages the two above centrality scores for each area.
+  - `averaged_centrality.xlsx` averages the two above centrality scores for each area, and is visualized in `averaged_centrality.png`.
 This averaged centrality was used for our centrality analysis in this paper.
 ## Modularity
 #### `modularity.py`
 - Modularity generating code using whole brain connectivity matrices.
 Use this code to create comparison plots of modularity scores between real and shuffled versions of the matrices, along with modules corresponding to a spatial resolution parameter.